Social dumping

-Social dumping is a practice of employers who use cheaper labour than is usually available at their site of production or sale, for example where production is moved to a low-wage country or area, or where poorly-paid migrant workers are employed.
+Social dumping is a practice whereby employers use cheaper labour than is usually available at their site of production or sale, for example by moving production to a low-wage country or area, or employing poorly-paid migrant workers.
 Employers thus save money and potentially increase their profits.
 Systemic criticism suggests that as a result, governments are tempted to enter a so-called social policy regime competition by reducing their labour and social standards to ease labour costs on enterprises and to retain business activity within their jurisdiction.

-There is a controversy around whether social dumping takes advantage of an EU directive on internal markets, the Bolkestein directive.
+In the European Union, there is a controversy around whether social dumping takes advantage of the Bolkestein directive.